apache/druid/docs/api-reference/data-management-api.md

 ### Update all datasource segments as `unused`

 Updates the state of all segments of a datasource to `unused`.
-This is a "soft delete" of the segments from Historicals.
+This action performs a "soft delete" of the segments from Historicals.

 Note that this endpoint returns an HTTP `200 OK` message code even if the datasource name does not exist.